BruceBinBoxing/Deep_Learning_Weather_Forecasting/README.md

 You can dive into the './src/models/parameter_config_class.py'.
 Due to the parameters of the deep model are too many.
 Here we do not play exhaustedly.
 We mainly play different parameters of 'self.layers' and use ensemble to combine shallow and deep seq2seq model.

 Hope your like this project.
 Please let me know your ideas and questions.

-### Research Publication

-If you want using this code to publish research paper.
-Please contact the author bin.wang-7@student.uts.edu.au to avoid interest conflicts.

 Best regards.

 *Bin*